-Versailles, the word itself evokes splendor.
+Even before you visit the Palace of Versailles (about 1/2 hour from Paris), you know that you will be walking into a world of splendor.
 Gold plated chandeliers, powdered wigs, extravagant antiques, silk ballgowns, it all hints at an opulence that we don’t see any more these days.

 This made Louis detest and distrust Paris.
 At 21, in 1661 young Louis reached his majority, and started to make a few decisions.
-He immediately looked for a new power base, and settled on the family’s old hunting lodge: Versailles.
+Instead of the Louvre which was still a royal palace at the time, he immediately looked for a new power base.
+He settled on the family’s old hunting lodge: Versailles.

 The location was far enough away from Paris that the nobles of the land would have to stay overnight at Versailles, rather than returning to their own homes in Paris.
 Construction began immediately on a grand scale, adding several wings, new apartments, and new buildings to house the royal court, its servants, and all their hangers-ons.

 But Louis was not a kind taskmaster.
 Workers were expendable if it meant that he could expand bigger, higher, and faster.
 Thousands of workers died to build the palace (link in French).
 There was no such thing as workers’ rights.

 And while work continued for several decades, the Royal court based itself in Versailles, in the middle of a construction zone.

 Downfall of the Palace of Versailles

 Palais de Versailles was the capital of elegance by the time Austrian princess Marie-Antoinette married his great-great grandson Louis XVI, more than 200 years later.
 But France was slowly going bankrupt.

 King Louis XVI (16th) had expended a lot of money helping the American Revolutionaries fight their mutual arch-enemy, the British.
 He tried to impose even more taxes on the poor to raise money.